 We discuss

-The importance of personal boundaries in a busy classroom
+The psychology of boundaries: Why personal space in a busy classroom isn’t just a preference, it’s a psychological need.

-The power of asking for what you need rather than internalizing blame
+Overcoming self-blame: The power of asking for what you need rather than internalizing the problem.

-Got a story to share about a moment when you might have misunderstood your feelings?
+Got a story to share?
+Ever had a moment when you might have misunderstood your feelings?
 Leave me a voicemail at (413) 239-4158.
-Joe and I can unpack it in one of our episodes and maybe, maybe offer a different and helpful perspective!
+Joe and I can unpack it confidentially in one of our episodes and maybe, maybe offer a different and helpful perspective!

 Credits